 Yet it’s the right combination of beauty, uniqueness, AND a user-friendly design that keeps our clients coming back for more.
 That’s because a usable website draws and retains readers, making them much more likely to become customers.

-What makes a website user-friendly?
-In this post, I identify four keys that will make any website design more user-friendly.
+So, what makes up a user-friendly web design?
+In this post, I identify a few major keys that will make any website design more user-friendly.
 Keep these handy tips in mind to design a more usable site.

 Key #1: Navigation